LisaThomasSchork/LisaThomasSchork/README.md

 - <strong>Front-End:</strong> <a href="https://github.com/LisaThomasSchork/Schork-Custom-Construction.git"</a>
 - <strong>Back-End C#:</strong><a href="https://github.com/LisaThomasSchork/BattleshipInfo.git"</a>

-- 👯 I’m looking to collaborate with New and Exciting Individuals
+- 👯 I’m looking to collaborate with New and Exciting Individuals.
+Here is a project I started on and would like to add to this like the Front-End.
+I'm not sure on how to acheve this <a href="https://github.com/LisaThomasSchork/TreehouseDefense.git"</a>

+- <strong>Reach Me:</strong>
-- 📫 Reach me at lisathomasschork@gmail.com
+- E-mail:   lisathomasschork@gmail.com
+- Discord:  Lisa Thomas Schork#9482
+- Slack:    Lisa Thomas Schork